codybartfast/csv/ReadMe.md

 operators.

-`DateTime`: first a TryParseExact is attempted using the default format 'yyyy-MM-dd HH:mm', if that fails then `Parse` is called using the provided or default culture.
+`DateTime`: first a TryParseExact is attempted using the default format `yyyy-MM-dd HH:mm`, if that fails then `Parse` is called using the provided or the default culture.
 Leading and trailing whitespace is allowed.

-Standard numeric types are converted by calling `Parse` on the numeric type with the provided or default culture.
+Standard numeric types are converted by calling `Parse` on the numeric type with the provided or the default culture.
 Leading and trailing whitespace, and thousands separators are allowed.

 There is no automatic conversion from text to non-standard types.